DEI4SME HACKATHONS

 Students can ask their questions to the company about their case ֍

-Foamit Group, Tiina Partanen, Head of Sustainability and PMO
+Foamit Group, Tiina Partanen, Head of Sustainability and PMO, Finland and Jenny Peräsarka, CEO, SuperCO HR, Finland

 This session is open for all.
 This session is necessary to attend for the teams solving Foamit case.